semgrep/semgrep/docs/configuration-files.md

       discovered-by: Ikwa L'equale
 ```

-The metadata will also be reproduced in sgrep's output if you're running it with `--json`.
+The metadata will also be reproduced in semgrep's output if you're running it with `--json`.

 ## Other Examples